jin-wash-u/GAiN/README.md

 ```
 The results of this execution can be compared with the results file example/example_result_DE_genes.csv.

-The gene expression values in example_input.csv sourced from GSE22260 consisting of TMM-nnormalized expression of 19 prostate tumor (condition 0) and 10 adjacent normal (condition 1) samples.
-The population cohort is TMM normalized expression of all samples in TCGA-PRAD.
+The gene expression values in example_input.csv consist of TMM-normalized counts from 10 primary tumors of luminal B subtype (condition 0) and 10 primary tumors of triple negative subtype (condition 1) sourced from TCGA-BRCA.
+The population cohort is TMM normalized expression of all primary tumors in TCGA-BRCA.

 ## GAiN Docker Instructions
 A docker image for GAiN has been created and tested on Linux and Mac.
 To run GAiN using this method, you need to have [Docker](https://docs.docker.com/) installed on your machine.